-Nearly half of the deaths from car crashes in the United States are due to not buckling up.
-An estimated 2,400 lives could have been saved in 2016 if drivers and passengers had fastened their seat belt.
+Nearly half of the deaths from car accidents in the United States are due to not buckling up.
+An estimated 2,400 lives could have been saved in 2016 if drivers and passengers had fastened their seat belts.

 Back seat passengers tend to buckle their belts less often than persons sitting in the front.
 An average of 11% fewer back seat passengers reported wearing a seat belt compared to front seat riders.